Master of Social Work

 Does the Master of Social Work Program offer graduate assistantships?

 Yes!
-Students admitted to any of the three MSW Program options are eligible to apply for a Social Work Department Graduate Assistantships.
-Students may also apply for a paid graduate research positions through the Department of Social Work’s Center for Social Welfare Research and Assessment.
+Students admitted to any of the four MSW Program options are eligible to apply for a Social Work Department Graduate Associateships.
+For more information about these positions click here.
 Admitted students may also apply for graduate assistanships in other departments across campus.

 Does the Master of Social Work Program offer online courses?